mnemnion/orb/doc/md/Orbit/header.md

 local m = require "orb:Orbit/morphemes"
 ```

- A header contains a header line, that is, one which begins with WS^0 * '*'^1 * ' '.
+ A header contains a header line, that is, one which begins with
+ WS^0 * '*'^1 * ' '.

  In addition to the standard Node fields, a header has:

-  - parent(), a function that returns its parent, which is either a **block** or a **doc**.
+  - parent() :  A function that returns its parent, which is either a
-  - dent, the level of indentation of the header.
-Must be non-negative.
+                **block** or a **doc**.

+                #deprecated a Node has a .parent field, we should use that
-  - level, the level of ownership (number of tars).
+  -  level :  The level of ownership (number of tars).

-  - line, the rest of the line (stripped of lead whitespace and tars)
+  - line :  The rest of the line (stripped of lead whitespace and tars)

 ## Metatable for Headers